ainaaa21/Document-Control-Dashboard/README.md

 # 📋 Document Control System (DCS) Dashboard

 ## 📌 Overview
-During my internship, I created this dashboard to improve the **Document Control System (DCS)** — a platform that stores important documents like SOPs, control plans, and work guidelines used by different departments.
+This dashboard was built to improve the **Document Control System (DCS)** — a platform that stores important documents like SOPs, control plans, and work guidelines used by different departments.

-Before this, users had to download Excel files or go through many pages just to find a document.
+Previously, users had to download Excel files or go through multiple pages just to find a document.
 This project aimed to make that process faster and easier using **Power BI**.

-Using **Power BI**, I imported document data like Document ID, Title, Type, Function, Owner, Work Area, and Status **directly from the Oracle database**.
-The result was an **interactive dashboard** that let users filter, search, and download documents easily from one place.
+Using **Power BI**, I imported document data such as Document ID, Title, Type, Function, Owner, Work Area, and Status **directly from the Oracle database**.
+The result was an **interactive dashboard** that lets users filter, search, and download documents easily from one place.

 ---

 ## 🔐 Confidentiality Note
-*This project was completed during my internship.
-All data shown has been recreated or anonymized to protect confidentiality.
-Visuals are only for demonstrating structure and logic.*
+*All data shown has been recreated or anonymized to protect confidentiality.
+Visuals are used solely to demonstrate the solution's structure and logic.*

 ---